Full Moon December 2025: Cold Moon Meaning and Rituals

 Britannica – Supermoon

-Visible in North America, Europe, Asia, Australia, South America, and partially Africa
+Visible in North America, South America, Western Europe, and Western Africa

-Visible in North America, Europe, Asia, Australia, South America, and Africa
+Visible in North America, South America, Northern and Western Africa, Northern Asia, and Europe

 penumbra, (from Latin paene, “almost”; umbra, “shadow”), in astronomy, the outer part of a conical shadow, cast by a celestial body, where the light from the Sun [or other light source like the moon] is partially blocked—as compared to the umbra (q.v.), the shadow’s darkest, central part, where the light is totally excluded.